crs4/life_monitor/README.md

-## Connecting with WorkflowHub
+## Setup your own WorkflowHub instance

 You can run an instance of the WorkflowHub and LifeMonitor on the same host, each in their own docker-compose.
-See the `docker-compose-template.yml` file to set the name of the docker network the WHub docker-compose created, then the LM containers will be created attached to that same network and the services will see each other.
-You will also neet to set `WORKFLOW_REGISTRY_URL` appropriately in `settings.conf`.
+See the `docker-compose.base.yml` file to set the name of the docker network the WHub docker-compose created, then the LM containers will be created attached to that same network and the services will see each other.

 ## Setting up WorkflowHub and LifeMonitor with OAuth2 login